SUJEET662/SEARCH-IMAGES/README.md

  1. Get an API Key from Unsplash Developers.
- 2. Replace YOUR_API_KEY in script.js with your actual API key. const apiKey = "YOUR_API_KEY"; // Replace with your actual Unsplash API key
+ 2. Replace YOUR_API_KEY in script.js with your actual API key.

+          const apiKey = "YOUR_API_KEY";

+---

 🏆 Credits
    This project uses images from Unsplash via their free API.

-      Unsplash API Documentation: https://unsplash.com/developers
-      Special thanks to Unsplash for providing access to high-quality images! 🙌
+      Unsplash API Documentation: https://unsplash.com/developers Special thanks to Unsplash for providing access to high-quality images! 🙌

+---

 🤝 Contributing
       Contributions are welcome!
 If you find any issues or want to improve this project, feel free to fork and submit a pull request.

+---

 📜 License
       This project is licensed under the MIT License.
 Feel free to modify and use it for your personal or commercial projects.